heesunlee9/codespaces-dotnetcore/README.md

-# Codespaces Base Starter
+# Codespaces .NET Core Starter

-This project is a generic starter for developers to use in Codespaces that includes basic system tools and extensions.
+This project is a .NET Core starter for developers to use in Codespaces that includes basic system tools and extensions for .NET Core app development.

 ## What's Included

-This is an unopinionated, basic environment that should be ready to expand upon to build a day-to-day development envrionment.
+This is an opinionated and basic environment that should be ready to expand upon to build a day-to-day development envrionment.
 It comes with the following software choices:

+### SDK ###

+- [.NET Core SDK 3.1 LTS](https://dotnet.microsoft.com/download/dotnet-core/3.1?WT.mc_id=devkimchicom-github-juyoo): A free, cross-platform and open source developer platform for building all types of apps.
+- [PowerShell 7](https://docs.microsoft.com/powershell/scripting/how-to-use-docs?view=powershell-7&WT.mc_id=devkimchicom-github-juyoo): PowerShell is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.

 ### System Tools